dade92/spring-example3/README.md

 # SPRING EXAMPLE

-Sample maven project for spring boot applications using java and kotlin languages.
+Sample maven project for spring boot applications using java language.
 It follows [hexagonal architecture principles](https://netflixtechblog.com/ready-for-changes-with-hexagonal-architecture-b315ec967749).
 It contains both backend and frontend applications.
 FE is done with React + webpack to bundle, while BE is done with spring boot